 TRAVEL DISTANCE TO STOP: Students will receive service that is appropriate to serve them safely in the least restrictive environment.
 For many students with special needs, curbside service will be provided.
 However, other service levels, including neighborhood bus stops, may be used.
 The District does not provide transportation to daycare outside of district boundaries.

 TRAVEL TIME: Travel time may change when modifications are made to a route.
 The district attempts to limit riding time to less than one hour when possible.

 ILL STUDENTS: Students that are ill should not be sent to school.
 A parent or guardian is responsible for taking the student home if the student becomes ill at school.

 STUDENTS NOT RIDING: If a student does not ride the bus for 5 consecutive days, the driver will stop going by the stop.
 In order to resume service please contact transportation dispatch at (281) 577-8680 the day before service is to begin.

-pickup, please call the same number as soon as possible on the morning of
+To cancel a pickup, please call the same number as soon as possible on the morning of pickup.

 ASSIGNED SCHOOL BUS: In keeping with the goal of serving students in the least restrictive environment, the District may serve students with special needs on one of a variety of school buses.
 Although efforts will be made to provide the same bus, it may be changed for operational reasons.